 A portion of the Fund may be invested in Orbis funds.
-Orbis charges performance-based fees within these funds that are calculated based
+Orbis charges performance-based fees within these funds that are calculated based on each Orbis fund's performance relative to its own benchmark.

 The annual management fees charged by both Allan Gray and Orbis are included in the TER.
 The TER is a measure of the actual expenses incurred by the Fund over a 12 month period.
 Since Fund returns are quoted after deduction of these expenses, the TER should not be deducted from the published returns (refer to page 2 for further information).